|Home About Programs News & Events Stream Data Documents Terms Support Contact|

 Ecology- the branch of biology dealing with the relations and interactions between organisms and their environment, including other organisms.
 (The study of living and non living interactions.)

-pH- a measure of the realative acidity or alkalinty of water.
-Water with a pH of 7 is neutral, lower pH levels indicate increasing acidity, while pH levels higher than 7 indicate increasingly basic solutions.
-To the right is a pH scale with household items to help you get better aquainted with acidic and basic solutions.
+pH- a measure of how much hydrogen (H+) is in a solution.
+A solution with a pH of 7 is neutral.
+Lower pH levels, from 1-6.9, indicate acidic solutions.
+Higher pH levels, from 7.1-14, indicate basic or alkaline solutions.
+To the right: a pH scale with household items to help you get better aquainted with acidic and basic solutions.

 Dissolved Oxygen (DO)- the amount of oxygen gas dissolved in a body of water.
 DO is an indication of the degree of health of the water and its ability to support a balanced aquatic ecosystem.
 DO is often expressed in percent saturation, since the amount of oxygen water can hold changes drastically with temperature.
 For most organisms around the Gallatin, specifically aquatic insects and fish, thrive when DO saturation is higher than 80%.

 Nitrate-is a form of nitrogen that is usable by plants and animals.
-Just like adding nitrogen (e.g. fertilizer) to a garden helps vegetables to grow, adding nitrogen to a stream can cause increased plant growth in the form of aquatic algae.
-Excessive algal growth can have negative impacts, including low dissolved oxyten, unsightly conditions, and poor habitat conditions for fish and other aquatic organisms.
+Just like adding nitrogen (e.g fertilizers) to a garden helps vegetables to grow, it also adds nitrogen to a stream and can cause increased plant growth in the form of aquatic algae.
+Excessive algal growth can have negative impacts, including low dissolved oxygen, unsightly conditions, and poor habitat conditions for fish and other aquatic organisms.
 Sources of streamwater nitrate include organic matter, the atmosphere, geology, human and animal waste, and fertilizers.
 Nitrate is measured in miligrams per liter as Nitrogen (mg/L-N).

 Temperature- a measure of the warmth or coldness of an object or substance with reference to some standard value.
-Temperature can effect aquatic life populations like fish, macro's and algal masses.
-BWTF measures temperature in degrees Celcius, for this system 0 degrees is when water freezes and 100 degrees is when water boils.
-The chart to the right compares Celcius to Farhrenheit.
-This image borrowed from www.timwerx.net
+Temperature can effect aquatic life populations like fish, macroinvertebrate (bugs) and algal masses.
+At 0 degrees C, water freezes.
+At 100 degrees C, water boils.
+To the right: Temperature comparison of Celcius to Farhrenheit.
+(The image is borrowed from www.timwerx.net)

 Escherichia coli-(commonly E. coli;) is a bacterium that is commonly found in the lower intestine of warm-blooded animals.
 Most E. coli strains are harmless, but some can cause illness, especially in young children and the elderly.

-Algal biomass- any of numerous groups of chlorophyll-containing, mainly aquatic eukaryotic organisms ranging from microscopic single-celled forms to multicellular forms 100 ft.
-(30 m) or more long, distinguished from plants by the absence of true roots, stems, and leaves and by a lack of nonreproductive cells in the reproductive structures.
-Algae growth is natural but an excessive amount (caused by excess nitrogen) can increase turbidity, decrease dissolved oxygen, and increase temperatures and therefore stress fish and other aquatic organisms.
+Algal biomass- describes the amount of algae in a body of water at a given time.
+Algal mainly refers to aquatic eukaryotic organism.
+Their size ranges from microscopic single-celled forms to multicellular forms of 100 ft.
+(30 m) or more long.
+Algae is distinguished from plants by the absence of true roots, stems, and leaves and by a lack of nonreproductive cells in the reproductive structures.
+Algae growth is natural but an excessive amount, due to an excessive amount of nitrogen, can increase turbidity, decrease dissolved oxygen, and increase temperatures.
+Therefore, too much algae can stress fish and other aquatic organisms.

-Aquatic Benthic Macroinvertebrates- large aquatic organisms that have not skeleton and live on and under the rocks and substrate of a stream.
-These organisms or "macros" are a great indication of water quality as some are very senstive to pollution.
-When collecting macros the BWTF looks for the presence of sensitive species such as mayflies, stonfiles and caddisflies, variety of species and number of organisms collected.
+Aquatic Benthic Macroinvertebrates- large aquatic organisms that have no skeleton.
+They live on and under the rocks and within the substrate of a stream.
+These organisms or "macros" are a great indication of water quality as some are very sensitive to different types of pollution.
+When collecting macros the BWTF looks for the presence of sensitive species such as mayflies, stonfiles and caddisflies.
+The picture below displays numerous types of macros.

 Conductivity- Electrical conductivity (EC) estimates the amount of total dissolved salts (TDS), or the total amount of dissolved ions in the water.
 Although salinity, measured as electrical conductivity, can be naturally high in some systems, waters with elevated salinity levels are usually the result of both nonpoint (non-traceable) and point (traceable) source pollution and can adversly impact aquatic ecosystems.
 High levels of EC can inhibit plant and animal life.